WeWatchWall/fast-fuzz/README.md

 - Function types for arguments and properties not yet tested, e.g. ```function Foo(arg: () => Type) {}```.
 - Export types for testing.
 - Types in different files should not be named the same.
 This might be fixed soon.
+- Type declarations with similar names should be ordered alphabetically, especially for similar names.
 - Imported types should be ordered alphabetically, especially for similar names.
 - Use static classes instead of namespaces to include their methods in the fuzzing.